NBA 2K League Overview

 - The 21 NBA 2K League teams are: 76ers GC, Blazer5 Gaming, Bucks Gaming, Celtics Crossover Gaming, Cavs Legion GC, Grizz Gaming, Hawks Talon GC, Heat Check Gaming, Jazz Gaming, Kings Guard Gaming, Knicks Gaming, Lakers Gaming, Magic Gaming, Mavs Gaming, Nets GC, Pacers Gaming, Pistons GT, Raptors Uprising GC, T-Wolves Gaming, Warriors Gaming Squad, and Wizards District Gaming.

-- The NBA 2K League APAC Invitational, the league’s first-ever international qualifying event, was held in February 2019 in Hong Kong and identified several elite players from the Asia-Pacific region who will become eligible for the 2019 NBA 2K League Draft.
+- The NBA 2K League APAC Invitational, the league’s first-ever international qualifying event, identified several elite players from the Asia-Pacific region who became eligible for the 2019 NBA 2K League Draft.

 - The inaugural season of the NBA 2K League culminated with the first-ever NBA 2K League Finals on Saturday, August 25, 2018.